Amazon RDS for PostgreSQLAmazon RDS for PostgreSQL + CHION

 Your credentials are encrypted

 All connection credentials are encrypted with AES-256-GCM and stored in an isolated vault.
-Chion connects with read-only permissions — no INSERT, UPDATE, or DELETE is ever possible.
+Chion connects with read-only permissions.
+No INSERT, UPDATE, or DELETE is ever possible.
 Row-level security policies are honored on every query.

 Read our security model